fabriceniyonkuru213-spec/my-first-project/README.md

 # my-first-project
-this is my first project i created by using html,css and javascript
+this is my first project.
+ I created it by using html,css and javascript.
+ Author:fabriceniyonkuru213-spec